Key Takeaways

 Daily active wallet count from the integration channel

-Transaction volume from the partner-sourced cohort, not total protocol volume
+Transaction volume from the partner-sourced cohort, as a share of total protocol volume

 TVL from the partner routing address, for liquidity integrations only